Algeria profile - Timeline

 1998 - President Zeroual announces his intention to cut short his term and hold early presidential elections.

-1999 - Former foreign minister Abdelaziz Bouteflika elected as president after all opposition candidates withdraw from race, saying they had received inadequate guarantees of fair and transparent elections.
+1999 - Former Foreign Minister Abdelaziz Bouteflika elected as president after all opposition candidates withdraw from race, saying there were inadequate guarantees of fair and transparent elections.

 1999 - Referendum approves Bouteflika's law on civil concord, the result of long and largely secret negotiations with the armed wing of the FIS, the Islamic Salvation Army (AIS).
 Thousands of members of the AIS and other armed groups are pardoned.

 2000 - Attacks on civilians and security forces continue, and are thought to be the work of small groups still opposed to the civil concord.
 Violence is estimated to have claimed over 100,000 lives in Algeria since 1992.

 2001 April/May - Scores of demonstrators are killed in violent clashes between security forces and Berber protesters in the mainly Berber region of Kabylie following the death of a teenager in police custody.

 2001 May - The mainly Berber party, the Rally for Culture and Democracy, withdraws from the government in protest against the authorities' handling of riots in Kabylie.

 2001 October - Government agrees to give the Berber language official status, as part of a package of concessions.

 2001 November - Several hundred people are killed as floods hit Algiers.

 2002 March - President Bouteflika says the Berber language, Tamazight, is to be recognised as a national language.